 More info

-Cédric Klapisch's lively ensemble comedy, with its lightheartedness, wit, and international cast, perfectly captured the spirit of the Erasmus generation and has long since achieved cult status.
+Cédric Klapisch’s lighthearted ensemble comedy captured the spirit of the Erasmus generation with ease and wit, featuring an international cast, and has long since achieved cult status.

-25-year-old economics student Xavier goes to Barcelona for a year to finish his studies.
-At the same time, he also wants to improve his Spanish, as he has the prospect of a lucrative job at the Paris Ministry of Economy and Finance.
-After a painful breakup with his long-time girlfriend Martine, Xavier finally arrives in Barcelona and ends up in a multilingual shared apartment with six other students from all over Europe.
-For all of them, this is the beginning of a turbulent year full of love and arguments, joy and pain, and above all, the search for their individual paths in life.
-In short: a year that turns their lives, which are just beginning, completely upside down.
+Twenty-five-year-old economics student Xavier heads to Barcelona for a year to finish his studies.
+At the same time, he’s supposed to improve his Spanish, as he has a lucrative job lined up at the Paris Ministry of Economy and Finance.
+Having finally arrived in Barcelona after a painful breakup with his longtime girlfriend Martine, Xavier ends up in a multilingual shared apartment with six other students from all over Europe.
+For all of them, this marks the beginning of a turbulent year filled with love and conflict, joy and pain, and above all: the search for their own path in life.
+In short: a year that completely turns their lives—which are just beginning—upside down.

 Written and directed by Cédric Klapisch.
 Cinematography by Dominique Colin.